 Yes, try the Where To Buy section at the bottom of http://spacexpatchlist.space and then also try https://ebay.com/.

-We need a shipping address so we can calculate your shipping costs.
-As at Jan 2019 the current normal shipping costs for US domestic is USD$9 and International is USD$24.
+The current normal shipping costs for US domestic is USD$9 and International is approx USD$24, depending on destination country.
 That gets you tracking from door to door.
 It's per shipment, so if you order five patches to a US address, the shipping costs $1.70 per patch.
 If you're overseas, you already know shipping costs a lot.
-Due to our nexus location, residents of Florida (i.e. shipping addresses in-state) will also be subject to the 6% state Sales Tax and their County Sales Tax, typically .5% to 2%.
+Due to our nexus location, residents of Florida (i.e. shipping addresses in-state) will also be subject to the 6% state Sales Tax and the County Sales Tax.
 Your total price (we have to tax the shipping too) will be shown with full itemization.
-If shipping changes at ordering time, your next shipment will reflect the actual cost.

 SPLC will decide on your username and password so that it'll never re-use one of your current passwords.
 When you have your credentials you can log into the website.
 Expect a day or so delay at this stage for the manual processing.
 We have day jobs.